8 Ways to Decrease Inflammation and Reduce Chances of Disease

 This is exactly why it’s important to take the steps now, to ensure good health later!
 There are so many easy ways to decrease inflammation, so there’s no excuse not to do so!

 Reduce stress – Three years ago, I was under a great amount of ongoing stress.
 As a result, my intestines went haywire, which sent me to the hospital.
-After losing 20 pounds and after going through numerous tests and medications, the doctor’s diagnosed me with ulcerative colitis.
+After losing 20 pounds and going through numerous tests, the doctor’s diagnosed me with ulcerative colitis.
 This was an anti-inflammatory response by my body.
-The point is that the same thing can happen to you if you don’t learn how to relieve the stress in your life.
+The point is that the same thing can happen to you if you don’t learn how to reduce the stress in your life.

 Ongoing stress causes the stress hormones, cortisol and adrenaline, to surge through your body at a high rate.
 Adrenaline elevates heart rate, blood pressure, and energy levels.
 Cortisol impairs immunity and suppresses the digestive system, the reproductive system, and growth.
 This complex natural alarm system also controls your mood, motivation and fear.